Skip to content

 This means you can build strongly-typed interfaces to the API.
 This helps to solve some common niggles when using an API - such as casting a value to a string when it should be an integer.

-With Clientele, we opted to use Pydantic to build the models from the OpenAPI schema.
+With Clientele, I opted to use Pydantic to build the models from the OpenAPI schema.

-Pydantic doesn't only describe the shape of an object, it also validates the attributes as well.
-If an API sends back the wrong attributes at run time, Pydantic will error and provide a detail description about what went wrong.
+Pydantic doesn't only describe the shape of an object, it also validates the attributes.
+If an API sends back the wrong attributes at runtime, Pydantic will error and provide a detailed description of what went wrong.
+It's also super fast.

 Idiomatic Python

-A lot of the client generators we tested produced a lot of poor code.
+A lot of the client generators I tested produced a lot of obtuse and hard to read code.

-It was clear in a few cases that the client generator was built without understanding or knowledge of good python conventions.
+It was clear in a few cases that the client generator was built without understanding or knowledge of good Python conventions.
+Usually these client generators offered output in hundreds of programming languages, so they didn't dedicate any time to making the developer experience great in any of them.

-In more than one case we also discovered the client generator would work by reading a file at run time.
-This is a very cool piece of engineering, but it is impractical to use.
-When you develop with these clients, the available functions and objects don't exist and you can't use an IDE's auto-complete feature.
+I also discovered more than one client generator that would work by reading a file at runtime.
+This is cool engineering, but it is impractical to use.
+When you develop with these clients, the available functions and objects don't exist until the code is running, and you can't use an IDE's autocomplete feature.

-Clientele set out to be as pythonic as possible.
-We use modern tools, idiomatic conventions, and provide some helpful bonuses like Black auto-formatting.
+It uses modern tools, idiomatic conventions, and provide some helpful bonuses like Ruff auto-formatting.

 Easy to understand